dataminelab/docker-jenkins-nginx-letsencrypt/README.md

 # docker-jenkins-nginx-letsencrypt

-Dockerised Jenkins with SSL support using nginx and letsencrypt
+Dockerised Jenkins with SSL support using Nginx and Let's Encrypt

 # Requirements